James Weldon Johnson

 About the author

-Born in Jacksonville, Florida, in 1871, James Weldon Johnson built an unusually wide-ranging career as a writer, teacher, lawyer, songwriter, diplomat, and activist.
-He studied at Atlanta University, became the first Black person admitted to the Florida bar since Reconstruction, and later served as a U.S. consul in Venezuela and Nicaragua.
+Born in Jacksonville, Florida, in 1871, James Weldon Johnson built an unusually wide-ranging career as a writer, educator, lawyer, diplomat, songwriter, and civil rights leader.
+He studied at Atlanta University, became the principal of Stanton School, and was the first Black lawyer admitted to the Florida bar since Reconstruction.

-Beyond literature, he played a major role in public life through his work with the NAACP, where he helped expand the organization and spoke out forcefully against racial violence and injustice.
-He died in 1938, but his work as both an artist and a public leader continues to resonate.
+Beyond literature, he played a major role in public life through his work with the NAACP, where he helped expand the organization and spoke out against racial violence and segregation.
+He also served as a U.S. diplomat in Venezuela and Nicaragua, bringing the same intelligence and calm authority to international service that marked his writing and activism.